How to build a business case for accessibility

 Listening to disabled residents and staff gave us insights on what matters most, and provided insights that would be hard to get from a dataset.

-When we shared the stories we were hearing with key decision makers in our organisation it changed the conversation, and we were able to reframe the narrative so that it stopped being about compliance and became about dignity, independence and inclusion!
+When we shared those stories with key decision makers in our organisation it changed the conversation.
+It stopped being about compliance and became about dignity, independence and inclusion!

 And, after you’ve collected all these stories, what’s the best way to frame a business case for accessibility?

-In my experience it becomes much easier to win buy-in from across your organisation when you build a business case that shows how the changes you will make - automatic doors, accessibility guides etc. - support disabled people, and others with access needs, like parents with prams, older residents, and people who don’t speak English as a first language.
+In my experience it becomes much easier to create buy-in from across your organisation when you build a business case that shows how the changes you will make - automatic doors, accessibility guides etc. - support disabled people, and others with access needs, like parents with prams, older residents, and people who don’t speak English as a first language.
+We had a shared vision of delivering inclusive services that would make our centres more welcoming places for all of our visitors, regardless of background, or access requirements.

 Finally, if you had 3 key pieces of advice for an organisation starting on its accessibility journey and looking to secure buy-in from across their organisation, what would they be?

 • Start with listening, and continue listening.
-We used the conversations we had with our ABLE network and local residents to put together our initial business case, but that real-time feedback continued to be important to expanding the programme.
+We used the conversations we had with our ABLE network and local residents to put together our initial business case, but that real-time feedback was important to continue expanding the programme.
 Feedback we got from disabled groups who started visiting the centre because of Sociability encouraged us to create accessibility guides for two more leisure centres - Jubilee and Church Street - which are now publicly available!

 If you’re looking to get Sociability for your organisation, and need help building a business case, book a discovery call with us for support starting the conversation with senior leadership!